What Are Exchange Traded Derivatives?

-Using both the types of stock derivatives, traders can take highly leveraged positions on the price movements of stocks.
-Here, you must remember that stock swaps are not allowed to be traded via stock exchanges, and these are a part of the OTC derivatives market.
+Using both types of stock derivatives, traders can take highly leveraged positions on the price movements of stocks.
+Here, you must remember that stock swaps are not allowed to be traded via stock exchanges, which are part of the OTC derivatives market.

-- Nifty 50 The stock market index of the NSE, representing the weighted average of 50 of the largest companies listed on the stock exchange.
+- Nifty 50represents the weighted average of 50 of the largest companies listed on the stock exchange.

-- Sensex The stock market index of the BSE, representing the free-floating, market weighted average of the 30 well-established companies listed on the exchange.
+- Sensex represents the free-floating, market-weighted average of the 30 well-established companies listed on the exchange.

-- Nikkei The stock market index of the Tokyo Stock Exchange, measuring the performance of the 225 largest, publicly listed companies in Japan.
+- Nikkei is the stock market index of the Tokyo Stock Exchange, measuring the performance of the 225 largest publicly listed companies in Japan.

-- S&P 500 Among the stock market indices in the USA, it measures the stock performances of the 500 well-established companies, listed across stock exchanges in the USA.
+- S&P 500 is a stock market index in the USA that measures the stock performances of the 500 well-established companies listed across stock exchanges in the USA.

-Here, you have the option to trade as per the price movement of the currencies in the stock exchange.
-Unlike OTC derivatives trade in currency, ETDs in currencies allow for standardised contracts only across the specified pairs of currencies.
+Currency ETDs allow you to trade as per the price movement of the currencies in the financial market.
+Unlike OTC derivatives that trade in various currencies at the same time, ETDs in currencies allow for standardised contracts only across the specified pairs of currencies.
 For example, you can trade in the following pairs of currency-related ETDs in the NSE: